Key Takeaways:

 Brooklyn Homes Under $1M on StreetEasy Article continues below

 Once the contract is signed and the funds clear, you’re almost at closing.
 Co-ops, and some condos, require submission of a board package, which includes various financial, employment, and tax documents.
-Your mortgage lender has to process all the necessary paperwork as well.
+Your mortgage lender needs to process all the necessary paperwork, too.
 All in all, the time between offer and closing is typically 30 to 45 days, but two months is a good estimate to be on the safe side.
-For more on what to expect during this period, and for how long, see our article on how much time there is between offer and closing.
+For more on what to expect during this period, and how long it takes, see our article on how long it takes to close on a home.

-While the bank is working on the mortgage paperwork, buyers should not make major purchases or accrue any out-of-the-ordinary debt.
+While the bank is working on the mortgage paperwork, buyers should avoid major purchases or accruing any unusual debt.
 “I advise buyers to keep all accounts current during this time,” says Splendore.
 “Don’t open any new accounts with credit card companies or stores, either.”

 Queens Homes Under $1M on StreetEasy Article continues below

 The short answer is: a lot of paperwork!
 Closing is usually a drawn-out process involving signing documents and exchanging large amounts of funds.
-The attorney for each side of the transaction (buyer and seller) will keep everything moving.
+The attorneys on each side of the transaction (buyer and seller) will keep everything moving.

 It’s a long step, but it’s the final step.
-And in the end, you’re a homeowner — in New York City, of all places!
-Congratulations.
+And in the end, you’re a homeowner — in New York City!
+Congratulations on making the center of the universe your forever home.

 Ready to buy a home in NYC?